huangzhenyu/btk20_documentation/docs/references.rst

 ..
 [KDGH+16] K. Kinoshita and M. Delcroix and S. Gannot and E. Habets and R. Haeb-Umbach and W. Kellermann and V. Leutnant and R. Maas and T. Nakatani and B. Raj and A. Sehr and T. Yoshioka; "A summary of the REVERB challenge: state-of-the-art and remaining challenges in reverberant speech processing research" EURASIP Journal on Advances in Signal Processing, 2016

 ..
 [YN12] T. Yoshioka and T. Nakatani, "Generalization of multi-channel linear prediction methods for blind MIMO impulse response shortening," IEEE Trans.
-Audio, Speech, Language Process, p.
-2707–2720, 2012.
+Audio, Speech, Language Process, pp. 2707–2720, 2012.

 ..
 [TAS09] I. Tashev, "Sound Capture and Processing: Practical Approaches", Wiley, 2009.